marcmerlin/rpi-rgb-led-matrix/README.md

 can't keep up with the speed; check out this [troubleshooting section](#troubleshooting) what to do.

-A lightweight, non-GUI, distribution such as [DietPi] is recommended.
+A lightweight, non-GUI, distribution such as [Raspbian Lite][raspbian-lite] or [DietPi] is recommended.
-[Raspbian Lite][raspbian-lite] is a bit easier to get started with and is a good second choice.

 Types of Displays
 -----------------